Gian Piero de Bellis

 - The reduction of working hours (less time taken by working)

 The reduction of the working hours characterized the technological and social progress of industry in the 19th century.
 It was brought about by the combined action of workers struggles and the foresight of industrialists.
 The most attentive and progressive industrialists realized, almost from the start, that long hours spent in a factory did not translate, necessarily, into increased production.
-Beginning with Robert Owen, it became clear that a shorter working day was the path to obtain a much better working performance.
+Beginning with Robert Owen, it became clear that a shorter working day was the path to obtain a much better working performance.- The introduction of technological devices (less effort expended by working)

 The introduction of technological devices was the revolutionary aspect of industrialisation.
 In the early phases there were episodes in which machines were smashed because they were seen as a menace to gaining a salary by working in a factory.
 However, it became soon apparent that industrialization could expand worker's occupation even in the presence of mechanization.
 In fact, the end of the XIX century and the first decades of the 20th century, that were rightly defined as the Age of Mechanization (Siegfried Giedion, Mechanization Takes Command, 1948), saw a consistent growth in the number of industrial workers.